M-HOF-Opt: Multi-Objective Hierarchical Output Feedback Optimization via Multiplier Induced Loss Landscape Scheduling: Experimental details

 \subsection{Experimental Setting}

 This section presents our experiments training the domain generalization model DIVA \citep{ilse2020diva} with $6$ loss terms defined in \Cref{eq:loss_diva_srm} on the widely used domain generalization benchmark dataset PACS \citep{li2017deeper} with different training schemes.
-Due to the excessive memory requirements and heavy computation of earlier multi-objective deep learning methods discussed in~\Cref{sec:related_work}, which hinders their application, we can only compare our training scheme with other multiplier scheduling techniques.
+Due to the excessive memory requirements and heavy computation of earlier multi-objective deep learning methods discussed in~\Cref{sec:related_work}, which hinders their application, we compare our training scheme with other multiplier scheduling techniques.
 Given that the \textit{sketch} domain within the PACS dataset is considered the most inherently challenging, it was chosen as the sole leave-one-out domain to test the performance of domain generalization.
-We run experiments to answer the following questions: \begin{itemize} \item Is our multiplier controller capable of adjusting multidimensional multipliers automatically to drive each component of $R(\cdot)$ at different scales to the setpoint?
-Does the setpoint shrink, which implies multi-objective descent?
-We answer these questions with \Cref{fig:dyn_pacs_diva_fbopt} and \Cref{fig:phase_portrait_pacs_diva_fbopt}. \item Will wrong multiplier choices for warmup and fixed multiplier training schemes result in catastrophic effects?
-Although our method in contrast is multiplier-free, it does need multiplier initial condition $\mu^{(0)}$ and controller hyperparameters.
-Does varying those have detrimental effects on the predicative performance as well?
-We answer this question with the benchmark setting in \Cref{sec:benchmark_setting} and the results presented in \Cref{fig:benchmark_pacs_diva}. \end{itemize}